 Besma is a lively individual who lives and works in the city of Enfidha.
-She splits her time between her job as a professor and an aritsan/mentor to the women artisan group she created.
-As the head artisan behind the hand-crafted linens in the shop she teaches each women what the skills needed to complete their jobs.
+She splits her time between her job as a professor and an artisan/mentor to the women artisan group she created.
+As the head artisan behind the hand-crafted linens in the shop, she teaches each woman what the skills needed to complete their jobs.

 The group headed by Besma is made up of 5 mothers who collectively help one another earn a dignified living.
 The wages they earn are helping fund a variety of the family's living expenses as well as education for the children of the women.